-A complainants and respondents have the right to an advisor of choice to be present at any meeting or disciplinary proceeding in which either party is required to be present.
+A complainant and respondent has the right to an advisor of choice to be present at any meeting or disciplinary proceeding in which either party is required to be present.
 WCU will not restrict who this advisor is but can and will restrict the role the advisor plays within the meeting or proceeding.